 It’s a day that changed my life forever, both professionally and as an investor.

-Known as “Black Monday,” it’s the day the market had its largest one-day percentage drop ever: more than 22 percent.
+Known as “Black Monday,” that bleak autumn day saw the market record its largest one-day percentage drop ever: more than 22 percent.

-At the time, I was a stock broker for EF Hutton, a well-respected company that ceased to exist not long after the crash.
-Watching the market meltdown that day was like watching a hurricane: terrifying, but at the same time, awesome in its power.
+At the time, I was a stockbroker for EF Hutton, a well-respected company that ceased to exist not long after the crash.
+Watching the market meltdown that day was like witnessing a hurricane: terrifying but, at the same time, awesome in its power.

 1. Always be in

-If you’re investing for the long-term (the only sensible way to invest), you should always have some money in the market.
+If you’re investing for the long term — which is the only sensible way to invest — you should always have some money in the market.
 Why?
-Because when you least expect it, the market will rise and you’ll lose an opportunity.
+Because when you least expect it, the market will rise.
+If you’re not “in,” you’ll lose an opportunity.